gabriellearruda/storytelling-with-data/README.md

 ```
 "Don't simply show your data, tell a story with it!" - cole nussbaumer
 ```
-This is a personal repository for learning about "storytelling with data", the main source is [Cole Nussbaumer Knaflic's book](http://www.storytellingwithdata.com/book/downloads) with the same name, others repositories are the [Dartmouth course](https://github.com/ContextLab/storytelling-with-data) and [@empathy87's](https://github.com/empathy87/storytelling-with-data) personal learning.
+This is a personal repository about "storytelling with data", the main source is [Cole Nussbaumer Knaflic's book](http://www.storytellingwithdata.com/book/downloads) with the same name, others repositories are the [Dartmouth course](https://github.com/ContextLab/storytelling-with-data) and [@empathy87's](https://github.com/empathy87/storytelling-with-data) personal learning.
 <br><br>

 1. Context